Agampodige/your-screen-is-locked-focus-on-your-work/README.md

 Anti-Close Attempts: Attempts to block common window closing methods like Alt+F4, Esc, Ctrl+W, and the window's close button.

-Windows Key Disabler (Optional): An accompanying AutoHotkey script can disable the Windows key while the locker is active, further reducing distractions.

 Customizable Duration: Easily set the desired lock duration in minutes.
 📄 License